PlqnK/docker-home-services-host/README.md

 This is my personal media services host config that I use at home in order to retrieve media and serve them over the network.
 I also use it to host a Nextcloud instance.

-It leverages [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) in order to bring up and host the services and [rsync](https://rsync.samba.org/) to backup the containers configuration files.
+It leverages [Docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) in order to bring up/host the services and [rsync](https://rsync.samba.org/) to backup the containers configuration files.
 The services that are hosted on the server are:

 - [Watchtower](https://github.com/v2tec/watchtower): A simple service to automatically update your Docker containers as soon as their image is updated or on a fixed schedule.
 - [Træfik](https://traefik.io/): A reverse-proxy that is very easy to configure and can automatically generate Let's Encrypt certificates.